-Weather fluctuations, coupled with managerial factors, may lead to changes in the plant communities and may, under adverse impacts, result in a slow decline in vegetative vigor and composition.
+Weather fluctuations coupled with managerial factors may lead to changes in the plant communities and may, under adverse impacts, result in a slow decline in vegetative vigor and composition.
 However, under favorable conditions the botanical composition may resemble that prior to European influence.

-Five vegetative states have been identified for the site (Reference, Native/Invaded, Invaded, Go-Back, and Conifer Invaded).
+Four vegetative states have been identified for the site (Reference, Native/Invaded, Invaded, and Go-Back).
 Within each state, one or more community phases have been identified.
 These community phases are named based on the more dominant and visually conspicuous species; they have been determined by study of historical documents, relict areas, scientific studies, and ecological aspects of plant species and plant communities.
 Transitional pathways and thresholds have been determined through similar methods.

 State 1: Reference State represents the natural range of variability that dominated the dynamics of this ecological site prior to European influence.
 Dynamics of the state were largely determined by variations in climate and weather (e.g., drought), as well as that of fire (e.g., timing, frequency) and grazing by native herbivores (e.g., frequency, intensity, selectivity).
-Due to those variations, the Reference State is thought to have shifted temporally and spatially between three plant community phases.
+Due to those variations, the Reference State is thought to have shifted temporally and spatially between two plant community phases.

-Currently the primary disturbances include widespread introduction of exotic species, concentrated livestock grazing, lack of fire, and perhaps long-term non-use and no fire.
+Currently, the primary disturbances include widespread introduction of exotic species, concentrated livestock grazing, lack of fire, and perhaps long-term non-use and no fire.
 Because of these changes (particularly the widespread occurrence of exotic species), as well as other environmental changes, the Reference State is considered to no longer exist.
 Thus, the presence of exotic species on the site precludes it from being placed in the Reference State.
-It must then be placed in one of the other states, commonly State 2: Native/Invaded State (T1A).
+It must then be placed in one of the other states, most commonly State 2: Native/Invaded State (T1A).

 State 2: Native/Invaded State.
-Colonization of the site by exotic species, with or without long-term occupation by prairie dogs, results in a transition from State 1: Reference State to State 2: Native/Invaded State (T1A).
-This transition was probably inevitable; it often resulted from colonization by exotic cool-season grasses (such as Kentucky bluegrass, smooth brome, crested wheatgrass, Canada bluegrass, and/or annual bromes) which have been particularly and consistently invasive under extended periods of no use and no fire.
+Colonization of the site by exotic species results in a transition from State 1: Reference State to State 2: Native/Invaded State (T1A).
+This transition was probably inevitable; it often resulted from colonization by exotic cool-season grasses (such as Kentucky bluegrass, smooth brome, crested wheatgrass, and/or annual bromes) which have been particularly and consistently invasive under extended periods of no use and no fire.
 Other exotics, such as Canada thistle and leafy spurge, are also known to invade the site.

-Three community phases have been identified for this state; they are similar to those of the Reference State but have now been invaded by exotic cool-season grasses.
+Two community phases have been identified for this state; they are similar to the community phases in the Reference State but have now been invaded by exotic cool-season grasses.
 These exotic cool-season grasses can be expected to increase.
 As that increase occurs, plants more desirable to wildlife and livestock may decline.
 A decline in forb diversity can also be expected.
 Under non-use or minimal use management, mulch increases and may become a physical barrier to plant growth.
-It also changes the micro-climate near the soil surface and may alter infiltration, nutrient cycling, and biological activity near the soil surface.
+This also changes the micro-climate near the soil surface and may alter infiltration, nutrient cycling, and biological activity near the soil surface.
 As a result, these factors coupled with shading cause desirable native plants to have increasing difficulty remaining viable and recruitment declines.

 To slow or limit the invasion of these exotic grasses or other exotic plants, it is imperative that managerial techniques (e.g., prescribed grazing, prescribed burning) be carefully constructed, monitored, and evaluated with respect to that objective.
-If management does not include measures to control or reduce these exotic plants, the transition to State 3: Invaded State should be expected (T2A).
-Extended periods of no fire lead to State 5: Invaded Conifer State (T2B).
+If management does not include measures to control or reduce these exotic plants, the transition to State 3: Invaded State should be expected.
 Managers need to understand when the plant community is at or near these parameters; all data available needs to be evaluated to determine needed management actions.